CPP: Identification of physicochemical signatures

 CPPPlot.feature() method:

-# Show feature value distribution for best feature
+# Show feature value distribution for the best feature

 aa.plot_settings()